Nevvyboi/SnapSync-Media-Viewer/README.md

 ## ✨ Features

+- 📂 **Folder Integration**: Select a folder to add all images and videos automatically to the viewer.

 - 🎞️ **Video Playback**: Effortlessly play videos with synchronized audio using VLC.
 - 🖼️ **Image Display**: Showcase images in a responsive frame with adaptive resizing.
 - 💖 **Like Button**: Mark your favorite media with a single click.